roman-milk/roman-milk.github.io/teachers-past-blackmail.md

  He dug his strong fingers into Laura's soft, rounded hips and released the molten lava into her nucleus.
 His emotional roller coaster picked up speed once it rolled over the highest peak and he emptied his reservoir into Jim's sexy mother.
 Laura wanted it to last forever and clung to the young man like he was her savior, which he really was.
 For years she had fantasized of this very thing occurring to her but life's true highway prevented anything so erotic or sinful from happening.

  The orgasms slowly subsided until they were like small waves rolling onto the sandy shores.
 Mrs. Perkins was reluctant for the affair to end and held the boy tightly until he pulled away.
 His fiery eyes spotted the delectable teacher off to his right and saw how exposed and vulnerable she appeared.
 Her arms were held tightly to her sides and that pushed her breasts outward so they looked mouth-watering.
 The nipples were hard and protruded from Kerri's titties in inviting fashion.
-Report_Story #4